Resume Tips

 Briefly describe key academic projects under your degree listing.

-Best for: Entry level candidates with no professional experience.
+Best for: Entry-level candidates with no professional experience.
 Be concise.

 Why it works: Connects theoretical learning to practical application directly under the degree that provided the knowledge.